 - Second movie to be released in September, 2017 with the word "American" in it.
 The first was "American Assassin".

 - Mauricio Mejía who plays Pablo Escóbar appears in two seasons of the television series Narcos (2015), also about the Colombian cocaine cartels, as a Colombian soldier, Castaño.

 - In one of the trailers Tom Cruise is ordered to land his plane.
 He is also ordered to land his plane in the opening scene of Top Gun (1986).

 - Domhnall Gleeson stars in this film with Tom Cruise and which is directed by Doug Liman.
 His father, Brendan Gleeson, was in Doug Liman's last film Edge Of Tomorrow (2014) which also starred Tom Cruise.

 - This is the first R-rated film Doug Liman has directed since the 1999 film "Go".

 - First time since 1999 Tom Cruise has had 2 leading roles in one year Eyes Wide Shut (1999) & Magnolia (1999).

-- Mauricio Mejía the Colombian actor who portrays 'Pablo Escobar' in this film, also played the same role of Escobar in his beginnings; on the first episode of the Mega-Production of Caracol Televisión and Telemundo "Escobar, El Patrón del Mal" (Pablo Escobar, The Drug Lord / 2012).
+- Mauricio Mejía the Colombian actor who portrays 'Pablo Escobar' in this film, also played the same role of Escobar in his beginnings; on the first episode of the Mega-Production of Caracol Televisión and Telemundo Pablo Escobar: El Patrón del Mal (2012).